Teevity/ice/README.md

   You may also want to show your organization's throughput metric alongside usage and cost.
 You can choose to implement interface ThroughputMetricService, or you can simply use the existing BasicThroughputMetricService.
 Using BasicThroughputMetricService requires the throughput metric data to be stores monthly in files with names like <filePrefix>_2013_04, <filePrefix>_2013_05.
 Data in files should be delimited by new lines. <filePrefix> is specified when you create BasicThroughputMetricService instance.

+##License

+Copyright 2013 Netflix, Inc.

+Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.